Quickstart

 })

-• βœ… Automatically create the query string, no more manual typing, just pass the bridge
+• Creates the query string.
+No more manual typing, just pass the databridge.

-• βœ… Override the default query by passing a custom graphqlQuery
+• ✅ You can override the default query by passing a custom graphqlQuery

-• βœ… Automatically infer the input and output types from the bridge or query
+• Auto infers input and output types for the function from either the bridge or custom query

-• βœ… Can be used on server, browser and mobile with react-query
+• ✅ Resulting fetcher function can be used on server, browser and mobile with react-query

-Again, you've skipped some of the complexity of working with GraphQL πŸ™Œ
+You’ve officially skipped a lot of the complexity of working with GraphQL 🙌

 Graph showing the Unversal Route Screen component using a fetcher with React-Query to retrieve the props for a RouteComponent before rendering on Web, iOS and Android

-There are 3 environments to consider when providing data:
+There are 3 environments to consider when providing dynamic data to your screens:

-To fetch data the same way in all 3, we've written 2 helpers:
+To fetch data the same way in all three, we’ve written two helpers:

 • createQueryBridge() - Build instructions for data-fetching with react-query

-• UniversalRouteScreen - A component that uses the bridge to fetch data before rendering
+• <UniversalRouteScreen/> - Component that uses the bridge to fetch data in each environment

 Here’s how we’d build the queryBridge in the ‘Home’ route we set up at the start: